To live is to suffer, to survive is to find meaning in suffering.

 Between them, they have created the Cockburn brand that is both elusive and illuminative in a world wind-swept by a pluralism of alabaster greys.

-The enduring legacy of BC will be his guitar playing.
+Oddly, I think, the enduring legacy of BC will be his guitar playing.

 Not his songs.